Pavan2280/pes_pd/README.md

 Layout view after setting grid info
 ![d33](https://github.com/Pavan2280/pes_pd/assets/131603225/db6e28a3-a491-43e1-b9ed-fd4f77140dbc)

 From the above pic, its confirmed that the pins A and Y are at the intersection of X and Y tracks.
-So the first condition is met and the PR boundary is taking 3 grids on width and 9 grids on height which says that the 2nd condition is also met.
+So both conditions (The width of standard cells should be an odd multiple of the track pitch & the height of standard cells should be an odd multiple of the vertical track pitch) are met.

 # LEF Generation